jintonation/trillek-computer/Keyboard.md

 RESOURCES
 ---------

-The keyboard controller uses few registers to see the status of the keyboard, the key buffer and send commands.
-Also, have a configuration *Jumper*.
+The keyboard controller uses few registers to see the status of the keyboard, the key buffer and send commands, plus can throw a interrupt.
+The address of the registers and interrupt message are gave by Hardware Enumerator.

-- Event interrupt message = in function of *Jumper* value, will be :
-    - 1 -> 0x00000109
-    - 2- > 0x00000209
-    - 3 -> 0x00000309

-### Preferred Address Block
-The keyboard controller try to use this address blocks:

-- Address 0x110160 (Read/Write word): KEY_REG
-- Address 0x110162 (Read/Write byte): KEY_CMD
+- Address block of 3 bytes
+- Interrupt KeyEvent

+In the address block are this registers :

+- KEY_REG (Read/Write a word) at offset 0
+- KEY_CMD (Read/Write a byte) at offset 2

 HOW WORKS
 ---------